-With the death or upgrade of every cell phone comes the inevitable question of what do to with the phone and its accouterments.
-It’s easy to end up with a drawer of tangled cords, dead batteries, and other components, promising yourself that you’ll deal with it someday, but why not turn over a new leaf?
-There are a lot of things you can do with old cell phone chargers and other accessories, as well as the phones themselves.
+With the death or upgrade of every cell phone comes the inevitable question of what do to with the old phone and its accouterments.
+It’s easy to end up with a drawer full of tangled cords, dead batteries, and other components, promising yourself that you’ll deal with it all someday, but why not turn over a new leaf?
+There are a lot of things you can do with leftover cell phone chargers and other accessories, as well as the phones themselves.

 But, before you start, remember to wipe your data.
 While recycling and donation programs promise to remove old data from any phones processed through their facilities, it’s better to be safe than sorry.
 Make sure you back up your contacts list, save any old messages, photos, and other data you care about, and then restore your phone to the factory default.
 If you’re not sure how to do this, ask your cell phone provider for help.